TubalQ/BackupBuddy/README.md

 All remotes configured with rclone.
 All existing backup jobs.

-Example Commands (BackupBuddy needs sudo or root)
+# Example Commands (BackupBuddy needs sudo))

     sudo ./BackupBuddy

-Example Backup
+# Example Backup

 Backing up /home/user/documents to "your-name-for-your-cloud":/backups/documents.
 Compressing files with level up to6.
 Splitting files into 5GB parts. (you can choose freely from MB to TB)

-Example Restore
+# Example Restore
 BackupBuddy will restore files to the same location you backed them up from.

-Cronjonbs
+# Cronjonbs
-If you want to add the generated scripts to a backjob, you should find the scripts in /root/backup_scripts/backup_examplexxxx
+If you want to add the generated scripts to a backjob, you should find the scripts in /root/backup_scripts/backup_examplename

 Contributing